 Remember, when students rank (instead of rate), they are only allowed to have one of each number on the Post-It.

 I like to have the students then work with a partner who also ranks their idea development skills on a fresh Post-It.
 While the partner is ranking, the writer keeps his/her self-ranking a secret.
-When the partner is done ranking, I have them talk about the similarities and differences in both Post-its.
+When the partner is done ranking, I have them talk about the similarities and differences in both Post-it® Note-sized templates.
 From the conversation, each writer should walk away with some ways they can improve their idea development in a revised draft.

 Share Original Revision Techniques or